crweiner/hacktoberfest-swag-list/docs/index.md

 [As the official website states](https://hacktoberfest.com/#prepare-to-hack), Hacktoberfest is a time for everyone to celebrate open-source and come together to make meaningful contributions towards software and organizations you love.
 Whether this is your first Hacktoberfest or your 9th, everyone can contribute to making open-source software even better!

-New for 2022, [low-code or no-code contributions are encouraged](https://hacktoberfest.com/about/#low-or-non-code), so everyone has a chance, regardless of skill level, to contributute and make open-source projects even better!
+New for 2022, [low-code or no-code contributions are encouraged](https://hacktoberfest.com/about/#low-or-non-code), so everyone has a chance, regardless of skill level, to contribute and make open-source projects even better!

 ## What is the Hacktoberfest Swag List?